Britain calls for European naval mission to counter Iran's 'piracy'

-DUBAI/LONDON (Reuters) - Britain called on Monday for a European-led naval mission to ensure safe shipping through the Strait of Hormuz, days after Iran seized a British-flagged tanker in what London described as an act of “state piracy”.
+LONDON/DUBAI (Reuters) - Britain called on Monday for a European-led naval mission to ensure safe shipping through the Strait of Hormuz, days after Iran seized a British-flagged tanker in what London described as an act of “state piracy” in the strategic waterway.

 Foreign Secretary Jeremy Hunt outlined the plans to parliament after a meeting of COBR, the government’s emergency committee, which discussed London’s response to Friday’s capture of the Stena Impero tanker by Iranian commandos at sea.

-“Under international law Iran had no right to obstruct the ship’s passage - let alone board her.
+“Under international law, Iran had no right to obstruct the ship’s passage - let alone board her.
 It was therefore an act of state piracy,” Foreign Secretary Jeremy Hunt told parliament.

 “We will now seek to put together a European-led maritime protection mission to support safe passage of both crew and cargo in this vital region,” Hunt said.